ehetherington/libtinylogger/guide/examples.md

 elapsed time format, as they are guaranteed not to go backwards.

 ### json.c
-Writes a json formatted log.
+Writes a JSON formatted log.
 Demonstrates the escaping of the special characters.
-A log_memory() call is added to show that the hex format message is in a single json "message", not spread across multiple ones that would need to be reassembled.
+A log_memory() call is added to show that the hex format message is in a single JSON "message", not spread across multiple ones that would need to be reassembled.

 ### levels.c